jupyter-book/jupyter-book/docs/advanced/pdf.md

 jb build mybookname/ --builder pdfhtml
 ```

+(pdf-latex)=
 ## Build a PDF using Latex

 You can also use Latex to build a PDF of your book.
 This can behave differently depending on your
 operating system and setup.
-This section tries to recommend a few best-practices
+This section tries to recommend a few best-practices.

 ### Installation